Overview

 TEAS Testing

-The TEAS test is presently offered only online at RVCC due to COVID-19 restrictions.
+The TEAS test is presently offered only online.
 Students must register at least 48 hours prior to a testing date in order to be eligible.

 - Select “River Valley CC Teas”